We collected and decided to share 16 customer satisfaction quotes and best practices on it for you to see.

 Creating educational tutorials (especially, videos) is a great way to help your users along the way.

 It’s recommended to opt for a tool that could make things easier for you.
-Walking customers through is a perfect task for UserPilot, a platform that provides behavior-driven solutions and offers rich options to customize your onboarding process to the details.
+Walking customers through is a perfect task for Userpilot, a code-free user onboarding tool that provides personalized, contextual in-app experiences based on your user segments.